-Denise Anderson Da Silveira joined FGCU Athletics as the Director of Corporate Sponsorships and Marketing in November 2009.
+Denise Anderson Da Silveira was appointed to her new role as Assistant Athletics Director for Sales and Marketing in July 2014 after previously serving as the Director of Corporate Sponsorships and Marketing from November 2009.
 Since that time she has spearheaded increased average attendances across many of the 15 FGCU Division I programs with various programs including hosting record-breaking events for soccer, basketball and volleyball.

 Denise is responsible for game day experience and is a vital part of the external relations team working with sponsors, University and Southwest Florida community organizations to further integrate the FGCU Athletics brand within the region and expand corporate sponsorships and donations.